Gobindactg/school_management/README.md

 ### Download/Clone project source code

-Step 1: Start MySQL server and create a new database.
+Step 1: Start MySQL server and create a new database.</br>
-Step 2: run this command `php .env.copy` then open .env file from root folder.
+Step 2: run this command `php .env.copy` then open .env file from root folder.</br>
-Step 3: Find this lines and update with appropriate data
+Step 3: Find this lines and update with appropriate data</br>

 ```
 DB_CONNECTION=mysql